Clipper: History

 Clipper ships largely ceased being built in American shipyards in 1859 when, unlike the earlier boom years, only four clipper ships were built; a few were built in the 1860s.
-The last American clipper ship was "the Pilgrim" launched in 1873 from the shipyards of Medford, Massachusetts, built by Joshua T. Foster.
-Among shipowners of the day, "Medford-built" came to mean the best.

 British clipper ships continued to be built after 1859.
-From 1859 a new design was developed for British clipper ships that was nothing like the American clippers; these ships continued to be called extreme clippers.
-The new design had a sleek graceful appearance, less sheer, less freeboard, lower bulwarks, and smaller breadth.
+From 1859, a new design was developed for British clipper ships that was nothing like the American clippers; these ships continued to be called extreme clippers.
+The new design had a sleek, graceful appearance, less sheer, less freeboard, lower bulwarks, and smaller breadth.
 They were built for the China tea trade, starting with Falcon in 1859, and continuing until 1870.
 The earlier ships were made from wood, though some were made from iron, just as some British clippers had been made from iron prior to 1859.
-In 1863 the first tea clippers of composite construction were brought out, combining the best of both worlds.
-Composite clippers had the strength of iron spars with wooden hulls, and copper sheathing could be added to prevent the fouling that occurred on iron hulls.
+In 1863, the first tea clippers of composite construction were brought out, combining the best of both worlds.
+Composite clippers had the strength of an iron hull framework but with wooden planking that, with properly insulated fastenings, could use copper sheathing without the problem of galvanic corrosion.
+Copper sheathing prevented fouling and teredo worm, but could not be used on iron hulls.
+The iron framework of composite clippers was less bulky and lighter, so allowing more cargo in a hull of the same external shape.

 After 1869, with the opening of the Suez Canal that greatly advantaged steam vessels (see Decline below), the tea trade collapsed for clippers.
-From the late 1860s until the early 1870s the clipper trade increasingly focused on the Britain to Australia and New Zealand route, carrying goods and immigrants, services that had begun earlier with the Australian Gold Rush of the 1850s.
-British-built clipper ships and many American-built British-owned ships were used.
-Even in the 1880s, sailing ships were still the main carriers of cargoes between Britain, and Australia and New Zealand.
+From the late 1860s until the early 1870s, the clipper trade increasingly focused on the Britain to Australia and New Zealand route, carrying goods and immigrants, services that had begun earlier with the Australian Gold Rush of the 1850s.
+British-built clipper ships and many American-built, British-owned ships were used.
+Even in the 1880s, sailing ships were still the main carriers of cargo between Britain, and Australia and New Zealand.
 This trade eventually became unprofitable, and the ageing clipper fleet became unseaworthy.

+Opium clippers

+Before the early 18th century, the East India Company paid for its tea mainly in silver.
+When the Chinese emperor chose to embargo European-manufactured commodities and demand payment for all Chinese goods in silver, the price rose, restricting trade.
+The East India Company began to produce opium in India, something desired by the Chinese as much as tea was by the British.
+This had to be smuggled into China on smaller, fast-sailing ships, called "opium clippers".
+Some of these were built specifically for the purpose – mostly in India and Britain, such as the 1842-built Ariel, 100 tons OM.
+Some fruit schooners were bought for this trade, as were some Baltimore clippers.